 The creator, who last week spoke with another brand that offered €8K for something similar, sees the €3K and gets offended.
 Doesn't respond.
 Or worse: responds with an inflated rate out of frustration.

 Now flip it.
 A brand with budget offers €12K to that same creator.
-The creator accepts immediately — not knowing the market rate for their profile is closer to €6K.
+The creator accepts immediately, not knowing the market rate for their profile is closer to €6K.
 The brand overpaid by 2x.
-The campaign might still perform, but the ROI math is broken from day one.
+The campaign might still perform, but the ROI math is wrong before the first video goes live.

 Both scenarios happen every week.
 Same root cause.